-During the early 70’s, viewers tuning into their regular weekly fix of the then, unmissable Top of the Pops would regularly have been greeted by a smiling, mutton-chopped, gap-toothed singer by the name of Ray Dorset, more commonly known as Mungo Jerry, the singer, song-writer and guitarist.
+During the early 70’s, viewers tuning into their regular weekly fix of the then, unmissable Top of the Pops would have regularly seen Mungo Jerry appearing on the show.

 In a four year hit span between 1970 -74, Mungo Jerry, had eight hit singles, – In The Summertime #1, Baby Jump #1, Lady Rose #5, You Don’t Have To Be In The Army To Fight In The War #13, Open Up #21, Alright Alright Alright #3, Wild Love #32, Long Legged Woman Dressed In Black #13 – and two Top Twenty albums – Mungo Jerry #13, Electronically Tested #14.